dimanche1/JVMThreadStatesRecorder/README.md

 {
   (id of the task):
   {
-    (Configuration object of the task)
+    (Configuration.Configuration object of the task)
   },
   ...
 }